RAIDAN44/real-time-face-recognition-system/README.md

 4. Compare embeddings with stored centroids
 5. Identify the closest match using **cosine similarity**

+If the similarity score exceeds a defined threshold, the identity is considered a match.
+Otherwise, the system labels the person as **Unknown**.

 ---

 # API Endpoints

+The backend exposes several REST API endpoints used by the web interface.

 ### Recognize Face

 ```
 POST /api/recognize
 ```

+Receives a camera frame and returns the recognized identity.

 Response example: